spdl.pipeline.PipelineBuilder

 • op

-A function applied to items in the queue.
-The function must take exactly one argument, which is the output from the upstream.
+The function or callable must take exactly one argument, which is the output from the upstream.
 If passing around multiple objects, take them as a tuple or use dataclass and define a custom protocol.

 Optionally, the op can be a generator function, async function or async generator function.